GEVIS1/node-js-restful-api/README.md

 ## References:
 Prisma Data, Inc. (2022, June 21).
 Best practice for instantiating PrismaClient with Next.js.
 Prisma.
 Retrieved August 24, 2022, from https://www.prisma.io/docs/guides/database/troubleshooting-orm/help-articles/nextjs-prisma-client-dev-practices

+Is there a RegExp.escape function in JavaScript?
+(2010, August 24).
+Stack Overflow.
+Retrieved September 20, 2022, from https://stackoverflow.com/a/3561711

 ## TODO:
 ### User:
 You will have three types of users: